Back to blog

 How to Read Between the Lines

-Executive session references mean the board went into closed session — usually to discuss legal matters, personnel, or delinquent accounts.
-You won't see details, but the frequency of executive sessions is telling.
+Executive session references mean the board went into closed session, usually to discuss legal matters, personnel, or delinquent accounts.
+You won't see details.
+But the frequency of executive sessions is telling.
 Monthly executive sessions suggest ongoing serious issues.

 The Practical Approach